Cognigy/Documentation/docs/ai/analyze/contact-profiles.md

 1. Open the Cognigy.AI interface.
 2. From the left-side menu, select a Project.
 3. In the left-side menu of the Project page, navigate to **Manage > Contact Profiles**.
-4. Select a row from the list to open the Contact Profile for a specific user.
+4. Select a Contact Profile from the list.
 5. In the upper-right corner, click ![vertical-ellipsis](../../_assets/icons/vertical-ellipsis.svg) **> Export Contact**.

-The contact will be exported as a JSON file.
+The Contact Profile will be exported as a JSON file.

 ### Delete a Contact Profile

 1. Open the Cognigy.AI interface.
 2. From the left-side menu, select a Project.
 3. In the left-side menu of the Project page, navigate to **Manage > Contact Profiles**.
-4. Select a row from the list to open the Contact Profile for a specific user.
+4. Select a Contact Profile from the list.
 5. In the upper-right corner, click ![vertical-ellipsis](../../_assets/icons/vertical-ellipsis.svg) **> Delete Contact**.

+The Contact Profile will be deleted and its data cannot be recovered.

 ## Expiration Date for Contact Profiles